kohyoungheon/relational_rails/README.md

 When I visit '/parents/:parent_id/child_table_name' Then I see each Child that is associated with that Parent with each Child's attributes (data from each column that is on the child table)

+[ ] done
+User Story 6, Parent Index sorted by Most Recently Created

+As a visitor
+When I visit the parent index,
+I see that records are ordered by most recently created first And next to each of the records I see when it was created

+[ ] done
+User Story 7, Parent Child Count

+As a visitor
+When I visit a parent's show page
+I see a count of the number of children associated with this parent